Travelling to St Petersburg by bus is simple and convenient if you have acquainted yourself with everything and prepared all the documents properly.

 • E-visa is not valid when travelling by train.

 • E-visa is valid only on the assigned border points.
-All Lux Express St Petersburg travels go through the Ivangorod border point that allows travellers with e-visa to enter Russia.
+All Lux Express St Petersburg travels go through the Ivangorod border point in Estonia or Torfyanovka border point in Finland, both of them allow travellers with e-visa to enter Russia.

 • Processing of an e-visa application may take up to 4 calendar days, however we recommend applying for it a bit earlier prior to the travel.